Page updated 1st March 2018

-Despite the ban on Sunday cinema, the new cinema opened on Christmas Day 1914 to the 3000 ft pantomime film Robinson Crusoe, supported by Beautiful Winter.
-There were also cartoons and a bi-weekly Gazette.
-As promised, there were live variety acts such as the flying trapeze artists known as the Clements, and Walsh and Ono in a sketch called 'The Lady and the Chauffeur.'
+The 3000ft pantomime film Robinson Crusoe, supported by Beautiful Winter was also shown along with cartoons and a bi-weekly Gazette.
+The variety acts included the flying trapeze artists known as the Clements, and Walsh and Ono in a sketch called 'The Lady and the Chauffeur.'
 Ironically, the Theatre Royal's pantomime for 1913 was also Robinson Crusoe.
 The Boxing Day opening night was a full house.

 In 1927, the cinema was absorbed into the Provincial Cinematograph Theatres group, where Albany Ward remained in control of its west country theatres.
 In 1930, RCA sound equipment was installed under a leasing arrangement.

-A report in 1946 in the Exeter and Plymouth Gazette stated that the canned meat, in the store, was damaged during the blitz, but salvable due to it being in the basement, with the grain stored on the floor above.
-During the fire, the grain fell through, covering the cans, and insulating them from the heat.
-It is not certain if the building was later refurbished for an other use, before demolition in the 1950's.
+A report, from September 1946, in the Exeter and Plymouth Gazette stated that the canned meat, in the store, was damaged during the blitz, but salvable due to it being in the basement.
+During the fire, the grain which was stored in the floor above, fell through, covering the cans, and insulating them from the heat.

 Sources: Flying Post, Exeter and Plymouth Gazette, Bill Douglas (Exeter University) website.